IzumiSy/seizen-table/example/README.md

 ### As a Standalone App

-Run `pnpm dev:app` to start the development server at `http://localhost:5174`.
+Run `pnpm dev` to start the development server at `http://localhost:5174`.

 The app is served with base path `/seizen-table/demos/` to match the production deployment URL.